Biweekly credit card payments can save thousands in interest charges

 Terms apply; see the online credit card application for full terms and conditions of offers and rewards.

-Here’s a little-known tactic for getting out of debt: send in biweekly credit card payments.
+Here’s a little-known tactic for helping you get out of debt: biweekly credit card payments.
 Paying your credit card biweekly is a quick and easy way to reduce your credit card debt and to ensure you never miss a payment.

 Say you owe $5,000 on a credit card with a 17% interest rate and a 3% minimum payment.
 If you only send in the minimum amount every month, by the time you’ve paid off that $5,000, your interest bite would be $4,119.
 It would take 14 years to pay off your total tab of $9,119!

-However, simply sending in half of your minimum payment every 14 days can help you pay your debt off quicker, with less interest.
+However, simply sending in half of your minimum payment every 14 days can help you pay your debt off more quickly, with less interest.
 In the example above, you would cut your interest bill by $2,521 and could be debt-free in three years and 18 weeks instead of 14 years.

 Check out our credit card interest calculator to calculate your specific debt and interest rate and get an idea of how much biweekly credit card payments could save you.

-No, in fact, paying your credit card bill twice a month has many benefits.
+Yes, in fact, making two payments a month on credit cards has many benefits.
 Some of these benefits include:

 More payments within a year